jgates1010/JPMC-Tech-Experience-/README.md

 # JPMC-Tech-Experience-
 This repository contains my solutions to the tasks in the JPMorgan-Chase Software Engineering Virtual Experience from InsiderSherpa

-I am currently working through the experience in my free time to help brush up on my Python skills.
+I am currently working through the experience in my free time because it piqued my interest in financial markets and will help me brush up on my Python skills.
 I have been working in Python 3.8

 The job involves setting up functionality for equity trader dashboards that allows them to track correlated stocks for their trading strategies